bcschwimm/weather/README.md

 weather -c philadelphia, pa

-weather metrics will be printed in the terminal and we can call those using a zip code or city + state combo.
+weather metrics will be printed in fahrenheit, the terminal and we can call those using a zip code or city + state combo.

 TODO:
-Complete custom types / methods
+[x] Complete custom types / methods
-Write Tests
+[x] Write Test
-Complile for Linux
+[x] Complile for Linux